shadhini/jekyll-tryouts/jekyll-quick-guide.md

       # [do not work with rouge]
     guess_lang: true # attempt to guess the language of code blocks
       # [work with rouge]
-    block_tabs: 2 # set the number of spaces to use for tab characters
-    block_start: "<div>" # set the starting tag for code blocks
-    block_end: "</div>" # set the ending tag for code blocks
-    block_title: "Code" # set the title for code blocks
-    block_lang: "plaintext" # set the default language for code blocks
-    block_opts: # set default options for code blocks
-      line_numbers: true # display line numbers in code blocks
-      line_number_start: 1 # set the starting line number for code blocks
-      line_number_anchors: true # add anchor links to line numbers
-      block_tabs: 2 # set the number of spaces to use for tab characters
-      block_start: "<div>" # set the starting tag for code blocks
-      block_end: "</div>" # set the ending tag for code blocks
-      block_title: "Code" # set the title for code blocks
-      block_lang: "plaintext" # set the default language for code blocks
   enable_coderay: false # disable coderay syntax highlighting for code blocks
   # if enable_coderay: true, then specify the coderay settings as follows
-  #  coderay:
-  #      coderay_wrap: div # wrap code blocks in a div element
-  #      coderay_line_numbers: inline # display line numbers inline with the code
-  #      coderay_line_numbers_start: 1 # set the starting line number for code blocks
-  #      coderay_tab_width: 4 # set the number of spaces to use for tab characters
-  #      coderay_bold_every: 10 # bold every 10th line number in code blocks
-  #      coderay_css: style # specify the CSS style for code blocks
-  #      coderay_default_lang: ruby # set the default language for code blocks
-  #      coderay_default_options: # set default options for code blocks
-  #      line_numbers: table # display line numbers in a table
-  #      line_number_anchors: true # add anchor links to line numbers
-  #      bold_every: 10 # bold every 10th line number
-  #      tab_width: 4 # set the number of spaces to use for tab characters
-  #      css: style # specify the CSS style for code blocks
   gfm_quirks: # quirks for GitHub Flavored Markdown (GFM)
     # allows you to enable or disable specific quirks when using GitHub Flavored Markdown (GFM)
     # quirks can help you fine-tune how certain Markdown features behave to better match GitHub's rendering